- Home

 (1) An employer partner shall establish a RAPT employer partner agreement with the Superintendent, which shall include the following terms:

-(a) An employer partner shall employ each apprentice, which may be full-time;
+(a) An employer partner shall employ each participant, which may be full-time.

 (d) Apprentice wages shall progress based on the demonstration of the General Teacher Preparation competencies, as follows: